Tone woods for electric guitars

 Tonal properties.
 The sonic properties of Poplar are dead flat.
 Completely horizontal equalizer settings, across all frequencies.
 Nothing is boosted, nothing is lost.
 This is useful for the reason that you can define your sound through your amp and pedal settings very well.
 Poplar naturally sounds quite "nasal," like ash, and can be jarring to some due to the naturally bright highs that you don't get from basswood or mahogany.
 It is very good for the funky sound of Telecasters and Stratocasters, but you do need to wind the Tone back.

 Poplar is also a benefit when upgrading to hot or scooped pickups, or if basswood has too much mid-range for your liking.
-These hotter, boutique-type pickups have huge boosts in the lower and mid ranges depending on the models.
+Hotter, boutique-type pickups have huge boosts in the lower and mid ranges depending on the models.
 You need a flat EQ base-point to work from to appreciate what those sorts of pickups have to offer.
-You get that from Poplar.
-More so than any other tone wood, with maybe ash as the clear exception.
-There is nothing wrong with Poplar.
-Use it.
-And use your amp and pedals to model the sound you want.
+You get that flat-EQ starting point from Poplar.
+You use your amp and pedals to model the sound you want.
+Poplar is an excellent tone wood for this scenario.

 Okoume